borbware/tic80-basics/building-tic80.md

 * [MinGW-w64](http://mingw-w64.org) (see next slide!)
   * Good luck finding anything on the official website
   * You have two options, described below
+  * WIP: Both will fail lol.
+No idea how to do this

 ### MinGW Option 1.
 MinGW bundled with Ruby